orangejuice/blog/data/activity/movie-少女情怀总是诗-1977/record.en.md

 ---
-title: Every Young Woman is a Poem
+title: Tenderness of the Young Girl is Always Poetic
-slug: every-young-woman-is-a-poem
 category: movie
 status: done
 rating: 4